benya7/ceramic-node/README.md

 ```bash
 yarn run examples-queries
 ```
-> This script show Test Website ID and Dump Document ID, these values must be pasted in **riff.cc-data-manager-poc/.env.local**
+> This script show IDs Test Website and Dump Document, these values must be pasted in **riff.cc-data-manager-poc/.env.local**

 Copy required files in **riff.cc-data-manager-poc/lib**